 HIV Among People Aged 50 and Over

 - People aged 50 and older have the same HIV risk factors as younger people, but may be less aware of their HIV risk factors.

-- Older Americans are more likely to be diagnosed with HIV infection later in the course of their disease.
+- Older Americans are more likely to receive a diagnosis of HIV infection later in the course of their disease.